joakim-brannstrom/distssh/design/purpose.md

  * when logged in on the remote host `distcmd_env` triggers which:
     * read the env from the file
     * runs the user command with the configured env

+*Non-interactive shell*:
+ * This is commands that are ran but not directly by the user.
+   This could be for example make calling the shell.
+   The program should in this case intercept configured commands and distribute those over servers.